-EY CIPFA in the North East joint award
+EY and CIPFA in the North East joint award

-CIPFA North East and Ernst and Young are once again jointly sponsoring an award to celebrate this achievement which will be presented at the upcoming CIPFA North East conference on Friday 25th November 2016.
-Last year it was agreed to make the award to two outstanding individuals; Tom Clarke and Jim Mackey, who in the view of the judges both warranted recognition for exceeding the values of CIPFA, especially within the North East.
+CIPFA North East and EY are once again jointly sponsoring an award to celebrate this achievement which will be presented at the upcoming CIPFA North East conference on Friday 25 November 2016.
+Last year it was agreed to make the award to two outstanding individuals: Tom Clarke and Jim Mackey, who in the view of the judges both warranted recognition for exceeding the values of CIPFA, especially within the North East.

 The award is made by a judging panel who will be looking for demonstrations of outstanding contributions in one or more of the following areas:

 - Strategic development

 - Clear thought

 Nominations for the 2016 Award have now closed.

 2015 EY/CIPFA in the North East Joint Award